openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/mxnet_specific/Convert_Style_Transfer_From_MXNet.md

 ```sh
 mkdir nst_model
 ```
 2. Copy the initial and generated model files to the created directory.
-For example, to copy the pre-trained decoder weights from the *`models`* folder to the *`nst_model`* directory, run the following commands:<br>
+For example, to copy the pretrained decoder weights from the *`models`* folder to the *`nst_model`* directory, run the following commands:<br>
 ```sh
 cp nst_vgg19-symbol.json nst_model
 cp vgg19-symbol.json nst_model